 Breaking Points: How a Type 1 and a Type 7 Built Media's Most Unlikely Partnership

 A left populist and a right populist walk into a studio.
-No punchline—they built the biggest independent news show in America.
+No punchline—they built one of the biggest independent political news shows in America.
 Breaking Points hit #1 on the political podcast charts within a week of launching.
 285,000 YouTube subscribers in four days.
 Over 10,000 paying subscribers in 48 hours.
 And they did it by having the kind of conversations the rest of the country supposedly can't have anymore.

 Krystal Ball calls herself a “left populist”—shaped by the Bernie Sanders movement, fighting for guaranteed economic rights, furious at a Democratic establishment she sees as captured by corporate interests.
-Saagar Enjeti calls himself a “social conservative and fiscal liberal”—a deliberate inversion of the centrist cliché, drawing from the national conservative realignment movement, pro-worker and pro-union while staying hawkish on China and skeptical of identity politics.
+Saagar Enjeti calls himself a “social conservative and fiscal liberal”—a deliberate inversion of the centrist cliché, drawing from the populist right realignment movement, described as pro-worker and pro-union while staying hawkish on China and skeptical of identity politics.

 On paper, they shouldn’t be able to sit in the same room.
-In practice, they have the most honest conversations in media.
+In practice, they have some of the most honest conversations in media.

 This blog is about why.
 Not just politically—psychologically.
 Their Enneagram types reveal a dynamic that explains the chemistry viewers can feel but can’t name.